carpentries-incubator/jekyll-pages-novice/_episodes/introduction.md

 Behind the scenes GitHub Pages uses a static site generator called Jekyll, which we're going to learn about later in this lesson.
 There are many different technologies that come together when creating a website with GitHub Pages that you have to be familiar with (as shown in the diagram below).
-It may sound overwhelming at first but we will explain most of these technologies in this lesson - we only won't cover CSS/Sass (styling language that gets compiled into CSS) and
+It may sound overwhelming at first but we will explain most of these technologies in this lesson - we only don't cover CSS/Sass (styling language that gets compiled into CSS) and
-JavaScript/CoffeeScript (scripting language that gets compiled into JavaScript).
+JavaScript/CoffeeScript (scripting language that gets compiled into JavaScript) in detail.

 <img src="../fig/jekyll-gh-pages-website-overview.png" alt="Static websites in GitHub Pages technology overview diagram" width="700">